HeatherRemacle/exchangelabops/pages/index.md

 ## Mission

-Government can respond to change quickly and meet people's expectations for excellent service delivery.
+Government can respond to change quickly and meet peoples' expectations for excellent service delivery.

 The Exchange partners with public service programs to deliver high quality, modern services by supporting people to learn and apply design and delivery methods, tools, and technology.

-Excellent end-to-end services are enabled by partners in the Digital Delivery Network, including [experts in service improvement methods](https://www.eventbrite.ca/e/experts-in-residence-tickets-109220948798) and a community of experienced "GovTech" innovators.

 The results we seek center around:
 - Creating high performing, cross functional teams.
 - Delivering high value public impact through excellent digital products and services.
-- Maximizing the return on public funding to modernize the public service through technology investment, policy improvement, and organizational development.
+- Maximizing the return on public funding to modernize the public service through technology investment, policy improvement, community building and organizational development.
 - Connecting an ecosystem of public service oriented people and agencies - inside the BC Government and beyond.

 ## Delivery Model